Temporary Family Advocate CLOSED

 - Ability to communicate effectively and relate sensitively to adults and children from diverse ethnic and socio-economic groups.

 - Proficiency in oral and written English language.

 - Good interpersonal and communication skills, including the ability to work as part of a team, communicate effectively both orally and in writing, receive and provide feedback, and manage dynamic interchanges in meetings

-- Working knowledge of various computer software such as Work and Excel.
+- Possess working knowledge of various computer software such as Work and Excel.